Integrated Renewable Energy and Sustainable Agriculture (IRESA)

 - Introduction of an integrated package consisting of a well-tested, low cost, in-house developed slurry filter, affecting upto 50% water recycling and better slurry handling.

-- Integration of composting and vermicomposting using sludge and other biomass for enhanced production of quality manure resulting in avoiding use of chemical fertilizers.
+- Integration of composting and vermicomposting using sludge and other biomass for enhanced production of quality manure resulting in avoiding use of chemical fertilisers.

 - Establishment of decentralized enterprise model for biogas plant based PROM production.